vwt-digital/dat-eut/README.md

 ```

-Make sure it is linked to the URL directly (and also check Zally)
+Make sure it is linked to the URL directly (and also check Zally).
+Make sure you are using connexxion version 2.2.0 or higher when using the ignore.

 ## Requirements
 For this test to work, the application to be tested needs to use [FLASH Auditlog](https://github.com/vwt-digital/flask-auditlog)